 6. Find fun activities to do together

-Establishing a cerebral connection with your significant other doesn’t necessarily have to involve serious and heavy stuff.
-You can also keep this process light and effortless by finding fun activities to do together.
+Intellectual intimacy in marriage or long-term love means establishing a cerebral connection with your significant other.
+But it doesn’t necessarily have to involve serious and heavy stuff.
+You can also keep this process light and effortless by finding fun and intimate activities for couples to do together.
 It can be anything from going to the movies together or binge-watching a new series on Netflix.

 Yes, you read that right.
 While a lot of relationship experts advise couples not to bring their work home, work discussions can be a fantastic breeding ground for intellectual intimacy.
 Of course, this not to suggest that you both talk about work or whine about your bosses all the time.
 But try to carve that space where you and your partner feel comfortable sharing a thing or two about their work life.